For Caregivers/Care Partners

-Caregivers play an important role in the recovery process.
+Care partners play an important role in the recovery process.
 While clients are hard at work in therapy, caregivers are also learning how to adjust to a new way of life.
-The UMAP Care Partner Education series helps caregivers, family, and friends sort through the information and emotions related to aphasia.
+We help care partners, family, and friends sort through the information and emotions related to aphasia.

 "One of the most important aspects of caregiving is educating yourself on what aphasia is and how we can best communicate with our loved ones."
 UMAP Client Care Partner